Upcoming Scientific Fieldwork: 2017 and Beyond

 In New York’s Hudson Valley, the extreme ranges of many southern trees rub against those of northern species, making the region a sentinel for how warming climate may affect North American forests.
 Some northern species such as sugar maples and beeches may already be getting edged out, while oaks and hickories, and invasive plants, move in.
 Plant physiologist Kevin Griffin is studying changes on long scales and short.
 In a new project, he has wired more than a dozen trees in the lower Hudson Valley’s Black Rock Forest with instruments that transmit daily changes in growth to his lab.
 The real-time network will soon expand to suburban Lamont-Doherty Earth Observatory, and the main Columbia campus, in Manhattan.
 Griffin plans frequent field trips with students to examine forest ecology in both urban and natural settings.
 Black Rock Forest Real-Time Growth Page / How Climate Affects New York Plants and Animals / Urban Trees of the Future

 In cooperation with the environmental group Riverkeeper, biologists are mapping the sources and fates of sewage in the Hudson River.
-Sampling is done monthly using a small vessel, from Albany to New York harbor.
+Sampling is done periodically from a small vessel.
+The week of July 9, biologist Andrew Juhl and others will sail down the river from Troy, N.Y. to the New York City harbor, taking samples along the way.
 Water quality has improved dramatically in recent decades, but human waste still sometimes sweeps in, especially when rains swamp sewage-treatment systems.
 Tributaries with particular problems include New York City’s Newtown Creek and Gowanus Canal; the Saw Mill River; Pocantico River; and the Sparkill, Roundout, Esopus and Catskill creeks.
-Investigators: Andrew Juhl, Greg O’Mullan.
 Article on the project / Report on the project’s progress / Latest report on Hudson Sewage / Article on antibiotic-resistant bacteria in Hudson River

 NEW YORK EARTHQUAKES Seismometer installation, monitoring ONGOING